lachlanmacphee/portfolio/src/pages/blog/005-erpnext-setup.md

 ![The ERPNext add user page](../../images/erpnext-setup-add-user.png)

 That's all for this blog post!
-In the next one, we'll dive into the accounting module and see how to track where your money is coming from and going to.
-Click [here](https://lachlanmacphee.com/blog/006-erpnext-accounting) to move to the next step.
+In the next one, we'll dive into setting up the items that your company buys and sells.
+Click [here](https://lachlanmacphee.com/blog/006-erpnext-items) to move to the next step.